sumansupanda/SP_CYBER_WORLD/CYBER-SECURITY/Networking.md

 + Has lower cost compared to MAN's and WAN's.

 + PAN's can be either wired or wiredless.
 Twisted-Pair, Coax or Fiber optic cable can be used in wired LAN's.

+3. Metropolitan Area Network(MAN)

++ A *MAN* is a large computer network that usually spans a city or a large campus.
++ sdfsdfsadfsd